run-llama/llama_index/docs/how_to/customization/service_context.md

 With a global service context, any attributes not provided when calling `ServiceContext.from_defaults()` will be pulled from your global service context.
 If you never define a service context anywhere else, then the global service context will always be used.

-You can define a global service context by following these steps:

-1. Create a standalone python file that defines a variable called `service_context` that is the `ServiceContext` object containing your desired global settings.
-The `ServiceContext` defined in this file should include the `is_global=True` keyword argument.
-2. Set an env varialbe called `LLAMA_SERVICE_CONTEXT` that points to a .py file.
-This can be set using `export LLAMA_SERVICE_CONTEXT="path/to/file.py"` or by setting in python directly using `os.environ['LLAMA_SERVICE_CONTEXT'] = "path/to/file.py"`.
-3. Use LlamaIndex - the default settings will be automatically pulled from your default service context file!

-Here's a quick example of what a global service context file might look like.
+Here's a quick example of what a global service context might look like.
 This service context changes the LLM to `gpt-3.5-turbo`, changes the `chunk_size_limit`, and sets up a `callback_manager` to trace events using the `LlamaDebugHandler`.

-The `ServiceContext` defined in this file should include the `is_global=True` keyword argument.
+First, define the service context:

 ```python
 from langchain.chat_models import ChatOpenAI